AmirAli1019/v2ray-scraper/README.md

 For `--proxy` argument the given MTProto proxy must be like this: `https://t.me/proxy?server=...&port=...&secret=...`

-**note: Always remember to put the MTProto link in a pair of quotation characters link this:
+**note: Always remember to put the MTProto link in a pair of quotation characters like this:
 `--proxy "https://t.me/proxy?server=...&port=...&secret=..."`
 Maybe your shell consider some of chracters in the MTProto link as codes and causes unexcepted outputs.**